In This Article Expand or collapse the "in this article" section Art Crime

 General Overviews of Art Crime

-A definition of what constitutes art crime was, for the first time, discussed in book-length in Conklin 1994.
+A definition of what constitutes art crime was, for the first time, discussed in book length in Conklin 1994.
 Kerr 2012 provides a criminological definition of art crime.
 Contemporary scholarship on the crime from the perspectives of law, criminology, and art history, can be found in the chapters in the edited volume Hufnagel and Chappell 2019.
 Durney and Proulx 2011 provides an accessible overview of art crime, including its scholarship and classification into five different categories of crime.
-General discussion of art crime from academic and non-academic authorship can be found in the volumes Charney 2009 and Charney 2016.
-The edited volume Chappell and Hufnagel 2014 focuses on law enforcement practices in relation to art crime in Europe, North America, and Australasia.
+General discussion of art crime from academic and non-academic authorship can be found in Charney 2009.
+The edited volume Chappell and Hufnagel 2014 focuses on law enforcement practices in relation to art crime in Europe, North America, and Australasia, whereas the edited volume of Fabiani, et al. 2023 presents interdisciplinary studies on the predominantly transnational nature of cultural property crimes.
 The chapters presented in Grove and Thomas 2014 and Kila and Balcells 2014 provide a broader discussion of cultural property and heritage crime.
-Bronswijk and Van Gessel 2020 provides a detailed overview of the approaches to art crime in the Netherlands.
-Oosterman and Yates 2021 is a volume that focuses purely on empirical and theoretical observations of art crime embedded in a sociological and criminological framework.
+Oosterman and Yates 2021 and Oosterman and Yates 2023 are volumes that focuses purely on empirical and theoretical observations of art crime embedded in a sociological and criminological framework.

 • Chappell, D., and S. Hufnagel, eds.
 2014.
 Contemporary perspectives on the detection, investigation and prosecution of art crime: Australasian, European and North American perspectives.
 Aldershot, UK: Ashgate.